Mojaer/Australian_Cuisine_Chef_Website/README.md

 - In the recipe section details of all chefs and their best recipes can found and added as favorite dish
 - This website is secure because for login and registration Firebase authentication is used.

+* lazy load is used for pictures and spinner is used when data is loaded from.

-* In the Blog side the is some acknowledgement of react related questions
+* In the Blog side there is some acknowledgement of react related questions
+* Here for design Bootstrap framework is used to create different components